Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Axioms of NF, ordered pairs, and functions

 \subsection{Technical details about stratification}

 In practice we need to use stratified comprehension in the presence of function symbols and parameters; the notion of stratification has to be extended to cover these situations.
 We define the notion of a formula $\phi$ being ``stratified with respect to $x$''.
 The variables of $\phi(x)$ are of three kinds: $x$ (the ``eigenvariable''), variables other than $x$ that occur only on the right of $\in$ (``parameters''), and all other variables.
-An assignment of natural numbers (indices) to the variables that are not parameters is said to stratify $\phi$ with respect to $x$ if for each atomic formula $x \in y$, $y$ is assigned an index one larger than the index assigned to $x$.
-Note that the assignment is to variables, rather than occurrences of variable, so every occurrence of $x$ gets the same index.
+An assignment of natural numbers (indices) to the variables that are not parameters is said to stratify $\phi$ with respect to $x$ if for each atomic formula $z \in y$, $y$ is assigned an index one larger than the index assigned to $z$.
+Note that the assignment is to variables, rather than occurrences of variable, so every occurrence of $z$ gets the same index.
 Note also that parameters need not be assigned an index.

 Now when terms are allowed, built up from constants and function symbols that are introduced by definitions, an assignment of indices must be extended from variables to terms.
 When we introduce a function symbol, we must tell how to do this.
-For example, the ordered pair $\langle x, y\rangle$ must have $x$ and $y$ assigned the same index, and then the pair gets an index 2 greater.
+For example, the ordered pair $\langle x, y\rangle$ must have $x$ and $y$ assigned the same index, and then the pair gets an index two greater.
 The singleton $\{x\}$ must get an index one more than $x$, and so on.
 Stratified comprehension in the extended language says that $\{ x : \Phi(x)\} $ exists, when $\Phi$ is stratified with respect to $x$.
 The set so defined will depend on any free variables of $\Phi$ besides $x$, some of which may be parameters and some not.

 It is ``well-known'' that stratified comprehension, so defined, is conservative over NF, but it does not seem to proved in the standard references on NF; and besides, we need that result for \INF\ as well.
-The algorithm in \cite{visser2011} meets the need: it will unwind the function symbols in favor of their definitions, preserving stratification.
-The confused reader is advised to work this out on paper for the example of the binary function symbol $\langle x,y\rangle$.
+The algorithm in ~\cite{visser2011} meets the need: it will unwind the function symbols in favor of their definitions, preserving stratification. \footnote{The referee pointed out \cite{adlesic}, which is recent enough that it cites a preprint version of this paper.
+Theorem~3.11 of that paper is the key step in proving that stratified comprehension in the extended language is conservative over NF.} The confused reader is advised to work this out on paper for the example of the binary function symbol $\langle x,y\rangle$.